-Currently, BVES calculates Wildfire risk and PSPS risk as an output of its Risk Register Model as described in Section 6.2.2.
+BVES calculates Wildfire risk and PSPS risk as an output of its Risk Register Model as described in Section 6.2.2.
 BVES obtains Ignition Risk as a calculated output of Technosylva's WFA-E model.
 BVES has not directly calculated Overall Utility Risk but has qualitatively evaluated such risk based on its calculated Ignition Risk, PSPS Risk, and Wildfire Risk.
 BVES recognizes that not calculating PSPS risk quantitatively is a gap in BVES's risk process.
-BVES is working with Technosylva to develop a has received the Fire Potential Index (FPI) model and itsee that currently evaluating PSPS risk daily is calculated.
-BVES will then work on calculating Overall Utility Risk based on Ignition and PSPS risk.
+BVES has received the Fire Potential Index (FPI) model and is currently evaluating PSPS risk daily.

-With the implementation of Technosylva's models (WFA-E, and WRRM and FPI), BVES is conducting long-term risk mitigation planning and review the overall risk levels for the utility on a pre-mitigation, post-mitigation, and mitigation decision basis.
-FPI also allows BVES to make operational decisions based on real-time fire activity potential will perform these calculations and expects to have them available in its 2024 WMP Update.
+With the implementation of Technosylva's models (WFA-E, WRRM and FPI), BVES is conducting long-term risk mitigation planning and review the overall risk levels for the utility on a pre-mitigation, post-mitigation, and mitigation decision basis.
+FPI also allows BVES to make operational decisions based on real-time fire activity potential.

-Additionally, with the introduction of the DIREXYON risk modelling efforts, described in detail in Section 6.1.1, BVES now has the capability to conduct long-term risk mitigation planning and review the risk levels for the utility through the models that are developed by DIREXYON.
-This new data driven impact assessment allows BVES to observe where the greatest wildfire risk exists within the network, and plan the mitigation response accordingly on a longer term basis.
+Additionally, with the introduction of the DIREXYON risk modeling efforts, described in detail in Section 6.1.1, BVES now has the capability to conduct long-term risk mitigation planning and review the risk levels for the utility through the models that are developed by DIREXYON.
+This new data driven impact assessment allows BVES to observe where the greatest wildfire risk exists within the network and plan the mitigation response accordingly on a longer term basis.